ADCI/gulp-starter-kit/README.md

 - Safari
 - Opera
 and
-- Internet Explorer 9+ (Support for 9 and 10 version is being considered to drop in near future)
+- Internet Explorer 9+ (Support for 9 and 10 versions is being considered to be dropped in near future)